 - For example, you could offer discounts on your products, credits towards their next purchase with you, free products, free shipping, or exclusive sale access as rewards.

-Balance quick and instant rewards with exclusive, highly coveted ones
+Balance quick and instant rewards with exclusive, premium ones

 - Not every reward should be hard to earn.
 Consider having some elements activate instantly upon joining, to kick-start customers’ motivation.